intel/gstreamer-media-SDK/README.md

 GStreamer-MSDK consists of a collection of Media SDK-based plugins for GStreamer.

-  * `mfxdecode' is used to decode H.264 AVC, MPEG-2, HEVC, VC-1 and
+  * 'mfxdecode' is used to decode H.264 AVC, MPEG-2, HEVC, VC-1 and
     JPEG videos using the underlying hardware capabilities.

-  * `mfxsink' is used to render the decoded frame to a Wayland / X11 display.
+  * 'mfxsink' is used to render the decoded frame to a Wayland / X11 display.

   * 'mfxvpp' is used to do video processing on RAW videos.